Social and Behavioral Sciences

 Welcome to the College of Social and Behavioral Sciences!

-Students in SBS may find themselves working on an archaeological dig in New Mexico; serving as an intern at one of FSU’s academic centers, such as the MetroWest Economic Research Center or the Entrepreneur Innovation Center; presenting research with faculty at national conferences; using GIS to map inequality in local communities; participating in Moot Court and National Model United Nations competitions; taking undergraduate FSU courses in Northern Ireland; getting coached by top industry executives in a business class; or participating in an undergraduate class taught at a local correctional facility through FSU’s Inside-Out Program.
+Students in SBS may find themselves working on an archaeological dig in New Mexico; serving as an intern at one of the MetroWest region's top non-profit, governmental, or business worksites; using GIS to map inequality in local communities; participating in Moot Court and National Model United Nations competitions; taking undergraduate FSU courses in Northern Ireland; collaborating with faculty to present research at a national or regional conference; or participating in an undergraduate class taught at a local correctional facility through FSU’s Inside-Out Program.

 Meet the Dean